ryanlanciaux/ryanlanciaux.github.com/source/legacy/_posts/2008-06-03-rhinocommons-nhibernate-and-asp-net-mvc-part-5-linq-to-nhibernate.md

 layout: post
 title: RhinoCommons, NHibernate and ASP.NET MVC Part 5 - LINQ to NHibernate
 date: 2008-06-03 21:15
-comments: true
+comments: false
 categories: [C#, nhibernate]
 ---
 <p>
 <strong>Settings</strong>&nbsp;
 </p>
 <p>
 Up until now, we&#39;ve been using&nbsp; NHibernate Query Generator for all of our data access.
 Although this is a great way to retrieve our data, there is another option we can play around with -- LINQ for NHibernate.
 To set this up in our existing application (see <a href="/ryanlanciaux.com/post/RhinoCommons2c-NHibernate-and-ASPNET-MVC.aspx" target="_blank">Part 1</a>, <a href="/ryanlanciaux.com/post/RhinoCommons2c-NHibernate-and-ASPNET-MVC-Part-2--.aspx" target="_blank">Part 2</a>, <a href="/ryanlanciaux.com/post/RhinoCommons2c-NHibernate-and-ASPNET-MVC-Part-3-the-model.aspx" target="_blank">Part 3</a> and <a href="/ryanlanciaux.com/post/RhinoCommons2c-NHibernate-and-ASPNET-MVC-Part-4---The-MVC-Application.aspx" target="_blank">Part 4</a> on creating the ASP.NET MVC Application) we&#39;ll first need to grab the code out of subversion <a href="https://rhino-tools.svn.sourceforge.net/svnroot/rhino-tools/experiments/NHibernate.Linq/" target="_blank">https://rhino-tools.svn.sourceforge.net/svnroot/rhino-tools/experiments/NHibernate.Linq/</a> and build it using MSBuild or Visual Studio.
 After that we want to add a reference to it in our application.
 </p>
 <p>
 <strong>Simple Code</strong>&nbsp;